Fill form to unlock content

 Up until now, though, thermal screening stations have required one or two people to monitor each station.
 It is a costly, labor-intensive process that has prevented many public facilities from implementing this powerful public health tool.

-AI specialist iOmniscient sees a better option: Use networked thermal cameras to automate the process.
+iOmniscient, a provider of AI video analytics, sees a better option: Use networked thermal cameras to automate the process.
 Rather than having individual screening stations—each with its own staff—an entire facility can be monitored from a central location.

 “Let’s use an airport as our example,” explains Dr. Rustom A. Kanga, CEO of iOmniscient.
 The challenge is that if you’ve enabled 100 cameras (one at each gate), you’ll need about 200 people to monitor them.
 With our automated system, you could just have a small paramedic team in the airport, and they can handle all 100 cameras.”
 (Video 1)